contagon/handbook/handbook/22-providing-for-temporal-needs.md

 * Government and community resources (see [22.12]).
 * Church assistance.

-Church assistance might include help with short-term needs such as food, hygiene items, clothing, housing, or other basics.
-Bishops may use fast offerings to respond to these needs. [[AO]] Where bishops’ orders are available, bishops generally use those to provide food and other basic goods (see “[Bishops’ Orders and Referrals]” in [Leader and Clerk Resources [LCR]]).
+Church assistance might include help with short-term needs such as food, clothing, housing, or other basics.
+Bishops may use fast offerings to respond to these needs. [[AO]] Where bishops’ orders are available, bishops generally use those to provide food and other basic goods (see “[Bishops’ Orders and Referrals]” in Leader and Clerk Resources [LCR]).

 When providing Church assistance, leaders follow the principles and policies outlined in sections [22.4] and [22.5].